-MATH-011R - Review of Introductory Units: 3 Algebra
+MATH-011R - Review of Introductory Algebra Units: 3

 This is a fast-paced review of introductory algebra.
 Topics covered include operations with algebraic expressions, polynomials and rational expressions, factoring polynomials, linear equations, solutions of quadratic equations by factoring, solutions of linear systems by graphing, elimination, substitution, and algebraic methods for solving word problems.
-Students who have received credit for MATH 11A, 11S, or 12 will not receive credit for this course.
+Students who have received credit for math 11A, 11S, or 12 will not receive credit for this course.

-Lecture Hours:3 Lab Hours: None Repeatable: 4 Grading: O
+Lecture Hours: 3 Lab Hours: None Repeatable: 4 Grading: O

-Prerequisite: 3 units of MATH 310 with CR or placement based on math assessment.
+Prerequisite: 3 units of MATH 310 with CR or placement based on math

-Advisory Level: Read: 1 Write: None Math: None Transfer Status: None CSU GE: None Degree Applicable: AS District GE: M IGETC: None
+CSU GE:

+None

+District GE:

+M

+IGETC:

+None

-MATH-011S - Self-Paced Introductory Units: 1-5 Algebra
+MATH-011S - Self-Paced Introductory Algebra Units: 1 - 5

 This is a self-paced course in introductory algebra.
-Topics include operations with algebraic expressions, polynomials and rational expressions, factoring polynomials, linear equations, solutions of quadratic equations by factoring, solutions of linear systems by graphing, elimination, substitution, and algebraic methods for solving word problems.
-Students who have received credit for Math 11A, 11R, or 12 will not receive credit for this class.
+Topics covered include operations with algebraic expressions, polynomials and rational expressions, factoring polynomials, linear equations, solutions of quadratic equations by factoring, solutions of linear systems by graphing, elimination, substitution, and algebraic methods for solving word problems.
+Students who have received credit for math 11A, 11R, or 12 will not receive credit for this course.